 "Just get a stretcher ready for me," he called out as Maya dragged him back to the center of the dance floor.

 The contest was indeed moving on to the faster and harder dances.
-The next one wasn't the dreaded jitterbug, but it was a very quick polka.
+The next one wasn't the Latin-style dancing he so feared, but it was a very quick polka.
 Yet Maya confidently got Phoenix and herself ready to go, positioning their hands like an expert dance instructor.
 "Okay, this'll be real easy!" she said, taking charge of Phoenix's movements.
 "We'll start out slow, and then pick up speed."